What Is Synthetic Marijuana?

 Published case reports in a 2011 edition of Pediatrics describe three teenagers who were hospitalized after using Spice/K2.
 The patients demonstrated varying degrees of catatonia (an inability to respond to verbal or physical stimulation – including pain) an elevated heart rate, agitation, anxiety, dizziness, headaches, excessive sweating, slowed speech, and confusion.

 Synthetic marijuana can be addicting — users who have had even unpleasant experiences crave the additional drug.
 Regular users may experience withdrawal symptoms.

 The chemicals used in synthetic marijuana have a high potential for abuse and no medical benefit.

 Are you using synthetic marijuana or is it someone you love?
 Stop immediately and get treatment before it’s too late.
 These are highly addictive, highly dangerous drugs – the good news there is a treatment that works.
 Call today.

 Heal At Addiction Campuses

 Addiction Campuses provides all levels of addiction recovery care in a comfortable and safe environment.
 Our campuses offer the perfect place to reflect, learn, change, and thrive.
-Our Benzodiazepine treatment programs are tailored to each client and overseen by dedicated addiction recovery professionals – from our admissions specialists to licensed counselors and medical staff.
+Our evidence-based treatment programs are tailored to each client and overseen by dedicated addiction recovery professionals – from our admissions specialists to licensed counselors and medical staff.

 At Addiction Campuses, You Can Expect: